 Step 2: Account for the People Involved in the Problem

 Now take into consideration all the people involved in your client’s problem.
 These people can essentially become characters within this metaphor.
-If these people for instance have a very specific personality or role to play, then you could turn them into animals, aliens, insects, plants, or whatever else makes sense.
-As long as their role and personality fits the characteristics of a specific animal, then it will certainly be worthwhile presenting these people in such a way.
+If these people, for instance, have a very specific personality or role to play, then you could turn them into animals, aliens, insects, plants, or whatever else makes sense.
+As long as their role and personality fit the characteristics of a specific animal, then it will certainly be worthwhile presenting these people in such a way.

 Also, consider the environment that your client is working with.
 Take this environment and dramatically change it in creative and unexpected ways.
 For instance, this problematic environment can be transferred underwater, or onto an alien planet, or into a petri dish, into a laboratory, into an ant hole, into your hair, or inside a television set, etc. The crazier and more unusual the environment the better this metaphor will potentially work.

 Step 3: Identify Crucial Relationships and Circumstantial Patterns

 It’s important now to identify crucial relationships and circumstantial patterns that you picked up while obtaining your client’s story.
 There might, for instance, be some unique social relationships that your client has with other people.
 It’s now time to explore these relationships in a little detail and place them into your metaphorical world.
 For instance, maybe the relationship your client has with another person is akin to the relationship between Romeo and Juliet, or between two pigs, or between Bugs Bunny and Daffy Duck, or between an apple and an orange.
 Again, the more unusual the relationship the better the metaphor will potentially work.